 What is the new Compass Curriculum program?

 This is our first faculty approved campus-wide general education program for all colleges.
-This program is planned to start in the Fall of 2014 with freshman.
-Transfer students will begin the program in the 2015-2016 academic year.
+This program started in the Fall of 2014 with freshman.
+Transfer students began the program in the Fall 2015.

 In addition to the existing composition and quantitative reasoning requirements already shared across colleges, the new curriculum framework consists of all freshmen taking a Gateway Experience (the former Freshman Seminar) course, followed by three Explore courses, a Navigate course (in the third year), and a Summit Experience.
 Note that the Summit Experience may possibly be a senior seminar course and can be from 0-3 credit hours within the major.

 Other integrated components include two Writing Intensive courses, an Inclusiveness Course, and a Sustainability course.
-Students will also be required to take a quantitative reasoning course, and everyone will still be required to do a writing portfolio.
+Students are also required to take a quantitative reasoning course, and everyone will still be required to do a writing portfolio.
 LAS area and DOG requirements remain unchanged for students in LAS.

 Gateway Experience- Oral Communication and Responsibility are critical components to the Gateway Experience.
 Explore- These courses introduce students to a breadth of disciplinary perspectives and methods providing a broad level of understanding within a particular discipline.

 Navigate- These courses must focus on “Knowledge in Action,” centering on how engagement in real world endeavors is informed by academic knowledge.

 Summit Experience- A Summit Experience centers on allowing students to synthesize skill development.
-Summit Experiences will include a focus on communication skills as well as critical and/or creative thinking.
-This course will be offered within the major.
+Summit Experiences include a focus on communication skills as well as critical and/or creative thinking.
+This course is offered within the major.

 Writing Intensive Courses (WIC)- WIC courses must emphasize writing as a process and assign at least 3000 words across assignments.
 This course could be integrated into students' majors, general electives, or general education coursework.